prominence-eosc/docs-eosc/source/command-line-interface.rst

 .. code-block:: console

-   $ pip install --user prominence
+   $ pip install --user prominence-cli

 The directory ``.local/bin`` will need to be added to the ``PATH``.